Juramentado: History

+The Tausug waged parang sabil (holy war) for their land (Lupah Sug) and religion against the United States after Bud Bagsak and Bud Dahu and during the Moro National Liberation Front's struggle against the Philippines since 1972, with them being memorialized in tales of Parang Sabil like "The Story of War in Zambo" (Kissa sin Pagbunu ha Zambo about MNLF commander Ustadz Habier Malik's 2013 attack in Zamboanga.

+Some Tausug who went on parang sabil did it to redeem themselves in causes of dishonor (hiya).
+Tausug believe the sabils gain divine protection and can be immune to bullets while going on their suicide attacks.
+Tausug committed parrangsabil in 1984 at Pata island, 1974 at Jolo, 1968 at Corregidor island, 1913 at Bud Bagsak, 1911 at Bud Talipaw, 1911 and 1906 at Bud Dahu.
+Tausug believe that the rituals they undergo in preparation for magsasabil and parrangsabil will render them invulnerable to bulles, metal and sharp weapons and that Allah will protect them and determine their fate while using their budjak spears, barung and kalis against enemies like the Americans and Spanish.

+Baker Atyani an Arab journalist, was kidnapped by the Abu Sayyaf group.
+On 3 February 2013 Ustaz Habir Malik led the MNLF to fight against Abu Sayyaf and demanded they released the hostages.
+Jolo was burned by Philippines on 7 February 1974, Spanish on 29 February 1896 & 27-28 February 1851.

 Path to paradise

-Candidates, known as mag-sabil, "who endure the pangs of death," were selected from Muslim youth inspired to martyrdom by the teaching of Imams.
+Candidates, known as mag-sabil, "who endure the pangs of death", were selected from Muslim youth inspired to martyrdom by the teaching of imams.
 Parents were consulted before the young men were permitted by the sultan to undergo training and preparation for Parang-sabil (the path to Paradise).
 After an oath taken, hand on the Qur'an, the chosen took a ritual bath, all body hair was shaved, and the eyebrows trimmed to resemble "a moon two days old."
 A strong band was wrapped firmly around the waist, and cords wrapped tightly around the genitals, ankles, knees, upper thighs, wrists, elbows, and shoulders, restricting blood flow and preventing the mag-sabil from losing too much blood from injury before reaching their target.
 Clad in white robe and turban, the chosen youth would polish and sharpen his weapons before action.

 At the moment of attack, the mag-sabil in Tausug would approach a large group of enemies, shout the tahlil, draw kris or barong and then rush into the group swinging his sword, killing and maiming as many victims as possible in the time he had left.
 The mag-sabil's body would be washed and again wrapped in white for burial.
 In the unlikely event the mag-sabil survived his attack, it was believed his body would ascend to Paradise after 40 years had passed.